 - Budget Development & Analysis

 As a registered nurse with a Masters’ degree in health services administration, Helen J. Houser worked in healthcare and education for over forty years.
 Amongst her accomplishments, she served as Vice President of Phoenix General Hospital, Deer Valley and healthcare programs director at Phoenix College.
 Helen is the recipient of several awards, including the National Institute of Staff and Organizational Development Excellence Award for Teaching and two Arizona Governor’s Awards for Excellence.
 Her comprehensive board experience includes president of the governing board for, Adelante Health Care, a community health care center system.
 She became impassioned with the works of Casa Franciscana through many years of housing children coming to Phoenix from Guaymas for treatment at Shriners’ International.

-Bob Brown, Treasurer
+Bob Brown, At-Large